 To convert video speech to text, content owners simply need to upload their video content to IBM’s video streaming or enterprise video streaming offerings.
 If the video is selected as being in a supported language, Watson will automatically start to caption the content through using speech to text.
 This process takes roughly the length of the video to transcribe, producing quick, useable captions.

-At launch, this features supports 7 different languages, with English variants for either the United Kingdom or the United States.
-Right now the system supports:
+At launch, this feature supported 7 different languages, with English variants for either the United Kingdom or the United States.
+This was expanded to support 11 different languages in 2020.
+Right now the system can recognize the following languages:

 - English (UK) or English (US)

 - Portuguese (Brazil)